 Figure 8.
 RT & ERP: new, old-stationary, old-displaced

-A) RTs for new items compared to RTs for old items that were appeared in the same location at study and test (stationary) and RTs for old items that appeared in different locations at study and test (displaced).
-B) Left-parietal ERP for comparison of old (stationary, red; displaced, blue) and new (black) items (shown in P3).
+(a) RTs for new items compared to RTs for old items that were appeared in the same location at study and test (stationary) and RTs for old items that appeared in different locations at study and test (displaced). (b) Left-parietal ERP for comparison of old (stationary, red; displaced, blue) and new (black) items (shown in electrode P3).